 If I'm a Christian, it may be for no other reason than these images of reversals to which I cling: the shepherd forsaking 99 to seek after a single lost sheep, the good pay of the late-in-the-day laborers, the calling of “not the righteous but sinners” to repentance, the hope of my continual redeeming in the moment, and grace abounding even as I fall again and again.

-There's no point in taking the best seat in the house.
+There's no point in elbowing my way toward the best seat in the house.
 The last shall be first.